 An introductory study of the structure and function of the human body.
 Includes study at the cellular and organ system levels, emphasizing integration of systems.
 Note that a cadaver will be observed in this course.
 This course is also listed as BIO 15.
-ADVISORY: Eligible for English 250, English 260, Biological Science 10 and Mathematics 205.
+ADVISORY: Biology 10 or Biology 12 with a grade of 'C' or better.
+Eligible for English 250, English 260 and Mathematics 205.
 Course will include viewing of a cadaver.